-In addition to being subject to a PFA order or being convicted of a domestic violence misdemeanor or felony, a person in Maine cannot have a gun if:
+Even if a person in Maine is not subject to a protection from abuse order nor convicted of a domestic violence misdemeanor or felony, a person in Maine also cannot have a gun if:

-Before purchasing a gun, all buyers must undergo a criminal background check that is processed through the National Instant Criminal Background Check System (NCIS).
-If your abuser has a qualifying Protection from Abuse order against him, or has been convicted of a felony or domestic violence crime, those records should be in the NCIS, which should prevent your abuser from buying a gun.
-Not all states have automated record keeping systems, making it more difficult to process the criminal background check, and some criminals and abusers do slip through the system.
+Before purchasing a gun, all buyers must undergo a criminal background check that is processed through the National Instant Criminal Background Check System (NICS).
+If the abuser has a qualifying protection from abuse order against him/her or s/he has been convicted of a felony or domestic violence crime, the abuser should be unable to purchase the gun because these records should be in the NICS.
+However, not all states have automated record keeping systems.
+In such states, processing the criminal background check may be more difficult.
+Also, some criminals and abusers do slip through the system.

 Maybe.
-If your abuser is a law enforcement officer, military employee or government employee, then s/he might be able to continue to use their gun for work purposes, but not for personal use.
+If the abuser is a law enforcement officer, military employee, or government employee, then s/he might be able to continue to use their gun for work purposes but not for personal use.

-However, if your abuser has been convicted of a felony or a domestic violence misdemeanor, then under federal law, your abuser cannot buy or have a gun, even if s/he is a police officer or a military employee.*
+However, if the abuser was convicted of a felony or a domestic violence misdemeanor, the abuser cannot buy or have a gun under federal law, even if s/he is a police officer or a military employee.*

-If you are confused or not sure whether your abuser can still use their gun for work purposes, you can talk to a domestic violence advocate in your area or call the National Center on Full Faith and Credit to find out more information: 1-800-903-0111.
+If you are confused or not sure whether or not the abuser still can use his/her gun for work purposes, you can talk to a domestic violence advocate in your area or call the National Center on Protection Orders and Full Faith & Credit to find out more information: 1-800-903-0111 x 2.

 To find a domestic violence advocate in your area, please go to our ME State and Local Programs page under the Where to Find Help tab at the top of this page.

-Trying to understand both Federal and State law can be confusing.
-There are people who can help you better understand the law and your rights under the law.
+Trying to understand both federal and state law can be confusing.
+Certain people can help you better understand the law and your rights under the law.